-McDonald's slims down Happy Meal by banishing cheeseburgers
+McDonald's moves cheeseburgers off Happy Meal menu

 The cheeseburger and chocolate milk didn't meet those new standards, the Oak Brook, Illinois-based company said.
 It is, however, working to cut sugar from the chocolate milk and believes it'll be back on the Happy Meal menu eventually — but doesn't know when that will happen.

+Trudy Munk, a mother of three from Lombard, Illinois, who was at a McDonald's with her 3-year-old niece on Thursday, said she wasn't sure if the changes would make much of a difference.

+"I just feel like if you are coming to McDonalds, you're not necessarily looking for the healthiest option," she said.
+"I see it as a treat and I don't mind getting my kids French fries or the cheeseburgers."

-There will be other tweaks: the six-piece chicken nugget Happy Meal will now come with a kids-sized fries instead of a small, lowering calories and sodium from the fries by half.
+There will be other tweaks: The six-piece chicken nugget Happy Meal will now come with a kids-sized fries instead of a small, lowering calories and sodium from the fries by half.
 And bottled water will be added as an option to the Happy Meal menu, but will cost extra.
 Currently, the Happy Meal menu lists milk, chocolate milk and apple juice.
 Soda does not cost extra.

 For international restaurants, McDonald's Corp. said that at least half of the Happy Meal options available must meet its new nutritional guidelines.
 The company said some are adding new menu items to comply, like in Italy, where a grilled chicken sandwich was added to the Happy Meal menu.